-We Tasted 5 Popular Pimiento Cheeses, and These Are Our Favorites
+We Tasted 4 Popular Pimiento Cheeses, and These Are Our Favorites

-To determine which pimiento brand tastes like the real deal, we conducted a blind taste test of five popular pimiento cheeses that you can probably find at your local supermarket.
+To determine which pimiento brand is the real deal, we conducted a blind taste test of four popular pimiento cheeses that you can probably find at your local supermarket.
 I spooned all the cheeses into bowls ahead of time to ensure the testers didn't know which was which.
-Then, with trusty Saltine crackers as the vehicle for the cheese spreads, Southern Living editors tasted all five pimientos and recorded their comments.
+Then, with trusty saltine crackers as the vehicle for the cheese spreads, Southern Living editors tasted each dip and recorded their comments.

-Publix Cheese Spread with Pimentos
+Publix Cheese Spread, with Pimientos

 Ruth's Original Pimento Spread

 Testers commented that the taste of this North Carolina-made spread is milder than the other pimiento cheeses, which can likely be explained by the ingredients.
 Though this recipe uses imitation salad cheese (I'm not quite sure what that means, but it probably can't rival fresh, extra sharp cheddar), it has managed to stand the test of time since its debut in 1953.
 At only 80 calories per serving, Ruth's Original Pimento Spread is a good choice if you're looking for a healthier option.
 But hey, if we're going to have pimiento cheese, we might as well indulge.